-9.1.
+- 9.1.
 Development Frameworks are required to include an outline Site Waste Management Plan specific to the site in question.
-A detailed Site Waste Management Plan is required at the planning application stage.
+A detailed Site Waste Management Plan is required at the planning application stage. - 9.2.

-9.2.
 Site Waste Management Plans apply to all aspects of a project, with most opportunities for waste minimisation existing at the design phase.
 Information should be provided with a planning application on the amount and type of waste that will be produced during the course of a project and how waste will be reduced, reused, recycled, recovered or disposed of.
-This should be a living document, drafted from the conception of a project and being added to and evaluated until the completion of the development and submitted again to the Authority with final figures for the project prior to occupation or use of any dwelling on the site.
+This should be a living document, drafted from the conception of a project and being added to and evaluated until the completion of the development and submitted again to the Authority with final figures for the project prior to occupation or use of any dwelling on the site. - 9.3.

-9.3.
 All materials from Quantock Cottage, if demolished, will be carefully sorted, separated and where possible, re-used on site.
-Alternatively the sorted materials should be distributed accordingly through the appropriate routes for recycling, recovery or disposal, in order to minimise the waste produced.

-9.4.
-The final design will incorporate dedicated waste and recycling storage provision on the site suitable to the density of the development approved.
+Granite used in the construction of the cottage and roadside wall should be re-used where practicable in the design of the new development.
+Where not re-used, the sorted materials should be distributed accordingly through the appropriate routes for recycling, recovery or disposal, in order to minimise the waste produced. - 9.4.
+The final design will incorporate dedicated waste and recycling storage provision on the site suitable to the density of the development approved. - 9.5.

-9.5.
 A Construction Environmental Management Plan (CEMP) is unlikely to be required but consideration of this will be given at the planning application stage.
 Information should be provided at the planning application stage detailing how construction traffic would access the site and be managed during the construction phase.